What is Polybutylene Pipe and Should You Replace It?

 Are you looking for information about polybutylene piping (aka Qest, Quest pipe, poly-b, pb-1 pipe, or just plain "poly pipe")?

-Has your homeowners' insurance company declined to renew your policy, because of those gray pipes you've been living with just fine for years?
-Or perhaps your polybutylene plumbing sprung a leak, and you are trying to decide if you should repair or replace it?
+Has your homeowners' insurance company refused to renew your policy because of those grey pipes you've had for years?
+Or maybe your polybutylene plumbing has sprung a leak, and you're debating whether to repair or replace it?

-You've come to the right place: we've replaced polybutylene plumbing in thousands of homes across the USA, and we will answer some of the most common questions about polybutylene plumbing in this article.
+You've come to the right place: we've replaced polybutylene plumbing in thousands of homes across the USA, and in this article, we'll answer some of the most common questions about polybutylene plumbing.

 Polybutylene: What is it and Where is it Used?

 Polybutylene is a type of plastic potable water plumbing commonly found in many US homes built from the late 1970's through to the mid-1990's.
-Compared to copper piping, it was inexpensive, easy to install, and had several other advantages like being resistant to damage from freezing.
-It was particularly widely used in the sunbelt states.
+Compared to copper piping, it was cheaper, easier to install, and offered benefits like resistance to freezing damage.
+It was especially popular in the Sunbelt states.

-Polybutylene is the name of the polymer that the actual pipes are made from.
+Polybutylene refers to the polymer used to make these pipes.
 They were often sold under the brand name Quest, and can be referred to with a variety of terms; including PB, PB-1, poly-pipes, or poly-b pipe.

-Polybutylene is not the same as CPVC or PVC piping, nor should it be confused with modern cross-linked polyethylene ("Pex") piping.
-Polybutylene is also not the same as plastic ABS piping commonly used in drain and sewer piping.
+It's important not to confuse polybutylene with CPVC or PVC piping, or modern cross-linked polyethylene (PEX) piping.
+Polybutylene is also different from the ABS plastic pipes commonly used in drains and sewer systems.

 TOC